What Is Orthorexia?

 - Find yourself in a vicious circle.
 Your preoccupation with food causes you to bounce between self-love and guilt as you change and restrict your diet.

-The key is to recognize that your fixation on food may be bad for you.
+The key is to recognize that even though eating healthy food is good for you, the way you’re going about it is causing harm.
 You’ll need to train yourself to think differently about it.
-If you do, you’ll be on your way to eating right for real.